djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+16 Mar 2013 | Long, fun and exhausting day.
+Ended in about 8 hands of Uno.
+I won 5 of the 8.
+And we all left the table still friendly.

 15 Mar 2013 | Met Abe at Outlier in Brooklyn to thank him.
 [Here he is](http://gwenbell.com/posts/outlier).

 15 Mar 2013 | Mad, fast, deep love for this city.